The Lego Journey

 Joining Animal Logic

-I still remember my first day very vividly, I was quite excited about the opportunity to work at AL, I've had the chance to work on animated tv series and actually supervised an animated movie before joining AL, but it was clearly a step up for me.
-On top of that there was the whole Australian experience and living in an English speaking country for the first time...
-There was a lot going on.
+I still remember my first day very vividly, I was quite excited about the opportunity to work at Animal Logic, I’ve had the chance to work on animated TV series and actually supervised an animated movie in the past, but joining was clearly a step up for me.
+On top of that there was the whole Australian experience and living in an English speaking country for the first time… There was a lot going on.

 My first day I met 2 new starters for the rigging department, we had some generic induction sessions and later on we were introduced to the team and left at our desks doing mostly paperwork and looking around the wiki.
 Eventually we got a few sessions with our supervisor explaining how things work, it was a lot to take in a few hours.